-For information regarding sexual assault and relationship violence awareness and prevention programming, contact the Title IX coordinator or the director of the Gender Equity Center.
+For information regarding sexual assault and relationship violence awareness and prevention programming, contact the Title IX coordinator or the directors of the Bridge for Diversity, Equity & Social Justice.
 Upcoming programs can also be found on jwuLink and the student calendar.